 an east coast entrepreneur

-Writers commune with place & my home, Moncton, is a writer’s refuge.
-Small, natural, fluid in landscape & tongue, our most abundant commodity is time.
-Life is slower here; we are hardworking, friendly & caring.
-These values are a part of my business.
-I care about my clients, I give you my time.
 My clients are writers of all levels & genres, self-publishers, women in business & public life, entrepreneurs & small businesses, non-profits, academics & students—anyone who needs assistance with documentation or writing projects.
-I am here so that you can be heard & change the world.
+I’m here so that you can write you.

 L.E.A.D. with Reem – April 2020